fdelgadodelapuente/tandemx/README.md

 TanDEM-X bistatic interferogram processor (April 2017) for the NASA/Caltech JPL ISCE InSAR sofwtare.
-The packages have to be installed in the isce2-2.6.4/contrib/stack/stripmapStack folder.
+The files must be installed in the isce2-2.6.4/contrib/stack/stripmapStack folder.

 The implementation follows technical advice provided by Piyush Agram (formerly at JPL).

 To process a bistatic interfeorgram run, create a text file called **tandemxApp.txt** with the following.
-Change the DEM to your prefered file

 ```
 alks 4